sclarkstone/Milestone3/README.md

     * responsivness and styling
     * Cards

 * [Code institute](https://learn.codeinstitute.net/) course material.
 Specifically the Task manager mini project for the log in, register and logout authentication.
-This module was also used to inspire the mongodb collection structure.
+This module was also used to inspire the mongodb collection structure along with the add, edit and delete management forms and actions.

 ### Content